KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TeslaLogger by spitzlbergerj](https://github.com/spitzlbergerj/MMM-TeslaLogger)

-1. No keywords in 'package.json'.
-We would use them as tags on the website.
+1. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.

 ### [MMM-Teslamate by denverquane](https://github.com/denverquane/MMM-Teslamate)

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-TeslaStatus by aduyng](https://github.com/aduyng/MMM-TeslaStatus)